ddrobecq/Belote/README.md

 # Belote
-This is a web app to calculate scores when playing to Belote card game
+This is a web app to calculate scores when playing to Belote card score

 # Getting Started